cagr301/heroku-buildpack-minecraft/README.md

 ```
 $ heroku config:set MINECRAFT_VERSION="1.8.3"
 ```
 The server is able to be configured through the many files such as permissions, and ops.
 The setup is extremely important, as it cannot be changed.
-You can also add plugins to the plugins folder (The server already contains EssentialsX), and add any other files you'd like such as spigot.yml, or a world.
+You can also add plugins to the plugins folder, and add any other files you'd like such as spigot.yml, or a world.
 The website can also be configured from opt/index.rhtml

-**WARNING** Do not delete the current file contents, they are very important.
+**Additional Notes** The server version/software can be changed from bin/compile, and replace ```minecraft_url="https://cdn.getbukkit.org/spigot/spigot-1.12.2.jar"```.
+Additionally, the server already contains EssentialsX.
+Additionally, t